Catrobat/godot_spike/README.md

 ## Install All Development Dependencies

-- Godot
+- Godot \
+  IMPORTANT: Needs to be in the path!
 - rust (ideally latest stable version via rustup)
-- mold (distro repositories)
-- just (cargo install)
+- just (cargo install just) \
   IMPORTANT: Needs to be in the path!
-- gdtoolkit (distro repos / pip install)
+- gdtoolkit (pip install gdtoolkit) \
   IMPORTANT: Binaries of this toolkit need to be in the path!

-Recommended:
-- pre-commit
+- pre-commit (pip install pre-commit)

 For Windows Builds:
-- mingw-w64 (or mingw-w64-gcc)
+- mingw-w64, taken from here [MinGW](https://github.com/mstorsjo/llvm-mingw/releases) \
+  IMPORTANT: Needs to be in the path!

+For Linux Builds:
+- mold (distro repositories) recommended

 ## Set up the Repository